-MPEG-4 SP/ASP — (Simple profile/Advanced simple profile) MPEG-4 is a standard for graphics and video compression that is based on MPEG-1 and MPEG-2 and Apple QuickTime technology.
+MPEG-4 SP/ASP (Simple profile/Advanced simple profile) is a standard for graphics and video compression that is based on MPEG-1 and MPEG-2 and Apple QuickTime technology.
 Wavelet-based MPEG-4 files are smaller than JPEG or QuickTime files, so they are designed to transmit video and images over a narrower bandwidth and can mix video with text, graphics and 2-D and 3-D animation layers.
 MPEG-4 was standardized in October 1998 in the ISO/IEC document 14496.

 PAL — Phase Alternating Line, the dominant television standard in Europe.
 The United States uses a different standard, NTSC.
 Whereas NTSC delivers 525 lines of resolution at 60 half-frames per second, PAL delivers 625 lines at 50 half-frames per second.
 Many video adapters that enable computer monitors to be used as television screens support both NTSC and PAL signals.

 PES — Packetized Elementary Stream consists of a continuous sequence of PES packets of one elementary stream with one stream ID.
-When PES packets are used to form a PES stream, they shall include Elementary Stream Clock Reference (ESCR) fields and Elementary Stream Rate (ES_Rate) fields.
+When PES packets are used to form a PES stream, they shall include Elementary Stream Clock Reference (ESCR) fields and Elementary Stream Rate (ES Rate) fields.

-SCTE — The Society of Cable Telecommunications Engineers is an organization that develops training for cable television installers and engineers; in this role it is analogous to the Society of Broadcast Engineers for broadcast television.
+SCTE — The Society of Cable Telecommunications Engineers is an organization that develops training for cable television installers and engineers; in this role, it is analogous to the Society of Broadcast Engineers for broadcast television.
 SCTE is also an ANSI-recognized standards-developing organization for the cable industry.

-SDK — software development kit.
+SDK — Software development kit.